zokugun/vscode-explicit-folding/docs/rules/begin-while.md

 ## `while`/`whileRegex`

-Following the first line of the folding regiom, each line must match the properties `while` or `whileRegex`.
+Starting the second line of the folding region, each line must match the properties `while` or `whileRegex`.
 One of the properties is required.

 ## `foldEOF`